 The Pythian Games were one of the great pan-Hellenic festivals of the ancient Greek world, staged high on the slopes of Mount Parnassus at the sanctuary of Delphi in honour of the god Apollo.
 Held once every four years, they ranked second only to the Olympic Games in prestige, drawing athletes, musicians, poets and spectators from every corner of Greece.
 What set them apart was their marriage of art and sport: alongside foot races and chariot contests, competitors sang, played and recited for a crown of sacred laurel.
 Standing in the theatre and stadium today, you can still feel that atmosphere, and a guided tour with My Greece Tours brings the whole sanctuary vividly to life.
+Plan the whole trip with Greece Tours.

 Delphi was regarded by the Greeks as the navel of the world, and the games were the beating heart of its calendar.
 Our Delphi travel guide sets the sanctuary in its wider context for anyone planning a visit.
 The sections below cover what the Pythian Games actually were, their mythical origin in Apollo’s victory over Python, the events contested, the prize and prestige of winning, and the venues at Delphi where it all unfolded.